Abhyuday-Gupta912/ryptonite_taskphase_Abhyuday/PONDERING PATH.md

 Found 'rm' command at /home/hacker/rm.
 Executing! pwn.college{QhqYNyNF3ViRnijR-hW3JzDtu6v.ddzNyUDLycTN0czW}
 ````
 In this, we create a file named **rm**.
-In win e write the command `cat /flag` so that our flag is read instead of being removed.
+In which we write the command `cat /flag` so that our flag is read instead of being removed.
 Now since we want the command in th path. we add the `~` or the `/home/hacker` directory to the path address.  \
 Now we can change the permissions to access the win file to allow all users to execute it.
 now if we run the `/challenge/run` command, we can find the win file and execute the command within to get the flag.